-gWest: The great enigma of Scottish golf - bunkered.co.uk
+gWest: The great enigma of Scottish golf

 A conspiratorial probe into the affairs of a prominent politician this ain’t.

-Consequently, you become two things: exasperated and curious.
-Why the reticence, the secrecy, the hushed tones?
-What is it we’re not meant to know, and why?
+Why the reticence, the secrecy, the hush?
+What is it we’re not meant to know.
+More importantly, why?

-Why is it that gWest continues to hide in plain sight, existing in its microcosm, unplayed and unseen by the overwhelming majority of the country’s golfers?
+Why is it that gWest continues to hide in plain sight, existing in a microcosm, unplayed and unseen by the overwhelming majority of the country’s golfers?

 What you’re about to read should help to answer some of those questions.